Snooper Troops: Development

-Snooper Troops was developed by Computer Learning Connection (later renamed Spinnaker Software), at that point a two-year-old company.
-The company was based in Cambridge, Massachusetts.
+Snooper Troops was developed by Computer Learning Connection (later renamed Tom Snyder Productions) and programmed by Tom Snyder.
 Around this time, Computer Learning Connection created the edutainment classics Snooper Troops and Agent USA, The Search Series and The Other Side.
 The game is based on the best-selling Snooper Troops detective stories by Tom Snyder.
 The series was originally meant to have more than two entries, but only two games were made.

 The game was written for the home market, and targeted schools due to the application of school-taught skills such as case-solving.
 It intended to develop vocabulary and reasoning skills.
-Snooper Troops was marketed nationally on a major scale by Computer Learning Connection; the campaign involved the design and production of packaging intended to maximise the protection of the discs over a long time period.
+Snooper Troops was marketed nationally on a major scale by Spinnaker Software; the campaign involved the design and production of packaging intended to maximise the protection of the discs over a long time period.
 In 1985, Gessler Education Software published The Case of the Disappearing Dolphin in French (on the Apple II), and The Granite Point Ghost in Spanish and German on the Commodore 64.